redbrick/rb-ldap/README.md

 rb-ldap
 ```

+Run `rb-ldap -h` to get a list of flags and commands.

 ## Notes

-The conf will be output to the current dir.
+The conf from `rb-ldag g` will be output to the current dir.

-Run `userVhost -h` to get a list of flags and commands.